The Hormone Harmony Type

 For someone who already has a heavy stress load, even a small amount of strenuous exercise can be the tipping point, leading to hormone havoc.

-When working with a trainer or fitness professional, I recommend working with someone who’s well educated on women’s hormones.
+When working with a trainer or fitness professional, I recommend working with someone well-educated on women’s hormones.
 I’m also happy to help.

 6. Reduce exposure to environmental toxins

-Environmental toxins — many of which are endocrine disruptors — abound and are hard to avoid but by “living a detox lifestyle,” as Maria Claps, one of my mentors calls it, you’re supporting your body to handle what we can’t avoid.
+Environmental toxins — many of which are endocrine disruptors — are hard to avoid.
+However, by “living a detox lifestyle,” as one of my mentors calls it, you’re supporting your body to handle what you can’t escape.

-Thankfully, there’s much we can do to reduce our exposure and at the same time, reduce the burden on our body’s detoxification pathways, and known endocrine disruptors.
-By choosing your products wisely, you chose to reduce your exposure.
+Thankfully, there’s much we can do to reduce our exposure and simultaneously reduce the burden on our body’s detoxification pathways and known endocrine disruptors.
+By choosing your products wisely, you choose to reduce your exposure.

-Not wanting to be the bearer of bad news here but I’ve got to include this one.
-As little as one glass of wine or one cocktail a week can negatively impact your hormones, especially during certain times of the month.
+I don’t want to be the bearer of bad news here, but I’ve got to include this one.
+As little as one glass of wine or cocktail a week can negatively impact your hormones, especially during certain times of the month.
 Ugh.
 Like it or not, it’s proven.

-Those who are moderate drinkers, max 3 small glasses a week, might notice an increase in estrogen (leading to estrogen dominance) and impact your overall insulin response.
-And more than 3 glasses a week for women constitutes heavy drinking which comes with even more health and hormone challenges.
-As we get older and our hormones shift, you might find your body, health or hormones are more greatly impacted.
+Those who are moderate drinkers, with a 3 small glasses a week, might notice increased estrogen (leading to estrogen dominance) or an impact on their overall insulin response.
+More than 3 glasses a week for women constitutes heavy drinking, which comes with even more health and hormone challenges.
+As we age and our hormones shift, you might find your body, health, or hormones are more greatly impacted.
 This is when limiting, or even eliminating, our intake becomes even more important to our hormonal health.

 One of my favorite at-home ways to test your body’s reaction to alcohol is with a continuous glucose monitor.

-8. Easy on over-the-counter meds, and consider risks of prescription meds that could be reduced or avoided (always check with your physician here first).
+8. Easy on over-the-counter meds, and consider risks of prescription meds that could be reduced or avoided.

+Check with your physician first.
 Pharmaceutical meds can be hard on your liver and increase your body’s toxic load.
-We’re all exposed everyday, but there are certain areas we can influence.
 Take stock of your medication use and explore ways, if any, that you can reduce your regular use of medication.
-Some medications are important and necessary and I’m not talking about those.
+Some medications are important and necessary, but I’m not talking about them.

 9. Mindset

-Our thoughts and words speak to our brain and our brain reacts based on the signals it receives.
+Our thoughts and words speak to our brain, which reacts based on the signals it receives.
 Our hypothalamus, the conductor-in-chief and master gland of our hormonal symphony, picks up the subtle and not-so-subtle signals of safety or danger that we interpret.
-Then it decides how best to conduct our hormonal situation.
-Safety means we repair, renew, grow, reproduce, digest.
-Danger means alertness, we store energy (often as fat) while consuming quick energy,
+Then, it decides how best to conduct our hormonal situation.
+Safety means we repair, renew, grow, reproduce, and digest.
+Danger means alertness; we store energy (often as fat) while consuming quick energy.

-If your stress response is chronically being activated (which can happen for a number or reasons), your neuroendocrine system will be hard at work managing it.
-In this state, your body is prioritizing survival and not optimum hormone balance.
+Dial down stress-inducing and dial-up stress-reducing activities.
+If your stress response is chronically activated (which can happen for several reasons), your neuroendocrine system will be at work managing it.
+In this state, your body prioritizes survival and not optimum hormone balance.

 Sign up now for the 14-Day Hormone Harmony Jumpstart